crypto7world/heritage-gui/README.md

 As this is the first iteration of Heritage GUI, you can expect some cosmetic issues:

 - **Missing icon for Windows apps**: The Windows application currently lacks a proper icon.
 This is a cosmetic issue that doesn't affect functionality.
-- **Untested macOS bundle**: The macOS bundle has not been thoroughly tested yet.
-If you're a macOS user, your feedback is very welcome.
+- **No macOS bundle**: We could not get the macOS bundling to work yet because we don't have a signing certificate.
+If you're a macOS user, you will have to compile the project yourself for now.
+- **No code-signing certificates**: They are expensive, and we don't have them yet.
+This prevents us from creating a working macOS bundle, and the Windows Installer will be deemed "dangerous" by Windows (sometimes it outright qualifies the binaries as harmful).
+On Windows, you can ignore the warnings or compile the project yourself if you prefer.

 Since we're just releasing the first iteration, please don't hesitate to [open issues][issues-url] for any problems you encounter.
 We are keen on improving the software and value community feedback.